Thomas Sills

-Thomas Sills (August 20, 1914 – September 26, 2000) was a painter and collagist and a participant in the New York Abstract Expressionist movement.
+Thomas Sills (August 20, 1914 – September 26, 2000) was an American painter and collagist and a participant in the New York Abstract Expressionist movement.
 At the peak of his career in the 1960s and 1970s, his work was widely shown in museums.
 His work was regularly featured in art journals and is in museum collections.

 Biography

 Early years

 Thomas Sills was born and raised in Castalia, North Carolina.
 He was born to a family of eleven and would later live with one of his older brothers in Brooklyn.
 Before he got involved with painting, he worked in a greenhouse in Raleigh, North Carolina, where the color around him made a strong impression on him.
 He received as much of a formal education as a black child could in rural, segregated North Carolina.
 Once in New York, he worked as a doorman at Paramount Theater at Dekalb and Flatbrush Avenues in Brooklyn.
 He returned to Raleigh from 1947-1948 to assist one of his brother's cleaning and pressing services before returning to Brooklyn.
 Then he worked on the docks as a stevedore three days a week and the rest of the time at a liquor store in Greenwich Village.